What the Hell is That?

 Here at idiotprufs I was able to secure an interview with Dr. Korhonen.

 idiotprufs: So, why radioactive reindeer?

 Dr. Korhonen: Frankly, we just got sick of inducing cancer in lab rats, I mean, we’ve absolutely done that to death.
 So we decided to move on to something bigger.

-Dr. Korhonen: Then they came back, took his glasses and ran off with them.
+Dr. Korhonen: Then they came back and taunted him.

 Dr. Korhonen: Are you serious?
 We have practically developed a cure for not being radioactive.

 idiotprufs: Is not being radioactive a big problem?

 Dr. Korhonen: Not anymore.
 Did you know that due to their glowing antlers, the incidents of reindeer being struck by motorists, have greatly decreased over the past year?